room: PT 3.2.73

 2001-2002 Graduate School of Arts and Sciences Visiting Fellowship, Yale University

 Precarious Belongings: The Unmaking of the American Home, 1980s-Now.
 Book manuscript.
-Currently under external review with Rutgers University Press.
+In preparation for publication.

 Cultures of Emancipation: Photography, Race, and Modern American Literature.
 American Studies: A Monograph Series.
 Heidelberg: Universitätsverlag Winter, 2012.